-GSW grants no graduate level credit for experiential learning except under the supervision of the institution.
+- GSW grants no graduate level credit for experiential or prior learning except under the supervision of the institution.

 With approval, a student may take courses as a transient student at another accredited institution and receive credit towards the degree for these courses.
 Approval is not guaranteed.
 The "Transient Permission" form found at http://gsw.edu/Academics/Academic-Resources/Student-Forms/index must be completed with the appropriate signatures and turned in to the GSW Registrar's Office prior to course enrollment for credit to be awarded.
 Grades earned in courses taken at another institution will not be counted in the student's grade point average at GSW.